atRealAAZ/atrealaaz.github.io/_posts/2023-01-17-creating-an-overview.md

 Our application will consist of multiple subcomponents, one of them being our Overview.

 We will create a new ```subcomponents``` folder in the ```src``` folder which will contain the code for our Overview.
 This is good practice, keeping the code for several systems separate.
-In there we will create a new folder called overview, which will house our ```Overview.js``` code.
+In there we will create a new folder called ```main```, which will house our main functionality.
+This will house our ```Overview.js``` code.
 Anytime you want to debug or change some code, you know the folder it will be in.

 The folder structure is then as follows:

 ```
 src
  - subcomponents
-   - overview
+   - main
      - Overview.js
    - other subcomponents to be added
 ```